If you take your time to find an exterminator who specializes in bed bugs, you’ll only have to pay once.

 Professional Treatment Options

-Here are the options that will most likely be offered to you.
+Here are the options that your exterminator will most likely offer to you.

 Large-Scale Heat Treatment

 Heat treatment is a popular option at all stages of infestation.

 Whole house heat treatment is only possible with the right tools.
 Your pest control operator will use an industrial heater and many well-placed sensors.
 This helps them guarantee that heat has saturated your home and leaves nowhere for bed bugs to hide.

 This requires industrial equipment.
 This is why DIY whole-house heat treatment either doesn’t work at all or literally goes up in flames.

 It is impossible to hit those temperatures quickly and safely using products available to consumers.
 Hiring a professional gets you industrial equipment and someone who knows how to use it.